 - itching in the areas affected, which may be intense

 - specks of blood on the skin where the lice have bitten you

 - black powder in your underwear, caused by lice droppings.

 You might also be able to see the lice and their eggs.

-Unfortunately there is no way of stopping yourself getting pubic lice - condoms and other forms of contraception will not stop them spreading.
+Unfortunately there's no way of stopping yourself getting pubic lice.
+Condoms and other forms of contraception will not stop them spreading.